 2013 Honorary Fellowships

-Four honorary fellowships were awarded in 2013, to Paul Lawrie, Matthew MacIver, Sandra Murray and Jack Watson.
+Five honorary fellowships were awarded in 2013, to Paul Lawrie, Matthew MacIver, Sandra Murray, Jack Watson and David Green.

 Paul Lawrie OBE, LLD (RGU)